Merkel empathizes with struggling culture sector | DW | 28.04.2021

 During the discussion, one bookseller said she can't understand why a supermarket can sell books and she cannot.
 Meanwhile, the owner of a shuttered cinema explained that his business can no longer survive on government subsidies.
 An actress also said that the subsidies for artists aren't enough to live on.
 She fears she will soon end up on social welfare.

-These were among 14 people working across broad culture fields who were selected to describe their personal situation to the chancellor, and to ask her questions.
+These were among 14 people working across the arts and culture sector who were selected to describe their personal situation to the chancellor, and to ask her questions.

-That "everything" is not enough for many culture creators who, during the course of the conversation, expressed the view that lockdown measures for cultural life do not always seem logical.
+That "everything" is not enough for many of those professionals, who, during the course of the conversation, expressed the view that lockdown measures for cultural life do not always seem logical.

 In this vein, well-known German theater and television actors last week vented their displeasure over the erratic roll-out of COVID restrictions.
 In sarcastic video clips they criticized government lockdown policy using the hashtag #allesdichtmachen ("close down everything").
 The campaign quickly went viral, though it was also widely criticized for stoking COVID-denial.